 I had the chance to try out China Airlines A350 Business Class last year and was determined to use the lovely plane again for my flight(s) to Indonesia.

-I jumped on a Business Class mistake fare from Jakarta to Taipei on their A350 for just under $600 Round Trip for a total of 12 hours in lie-flat Business Class.
+I jumped on a Business Class mistake fare from Jakarta to Taipei on their A350 for just under $600 USD Round Trip for a total of 12 hours in lie-flat Business Class.

 Since these mistake fares and crazy deals are so hard to predict and are bookable only for a few minutes or hours at a time, you will need a dedicated service like Mighty Travels Premium to be notified of this kind of rate.
 Mighty Travels Premium which specializes in heavily discounted fares and mistake fares (up to 90% off!).
-Get a FREE trial here.
+Get a Free trial here.

-China Airlines has been named the most turnaround airline worldwide – they came from the reputation for miserable old planes and a shaky safety record to one of the safest airlines in Asia with some of the newest jets.
+China Airlines has been named the most turnaround airline worldwide – they came from a reputation for miserable old planes and a shaky safety record to one of the safest airlines in Asia with some of the newest jets.

 Free VIP Benefits At Luxury Hotels

 Wherever you fly to, book your hotel with our luxury travel concierge.
-We offer free upgrades, free breakfasts, free hotel credit and VIP gifts at major luxury hotel brands like Four Seasons, Hyatt, Belmond, Ritz Carlton, InterContinental, Starwood and more.
+We offer free upgrades, free breakfasts, free hotel credit, and VIP gifts at major luxury hotel brands like Four Seasons, Hyatt, Belmond, Ritz-Carlton, InterContinental, Starwood, and more.

 China Airlines Business Class Lounges

 Taiwan Taoyuan International Airport features a total of four (!) different Business Class lounges for departing China Airlines Premium passengers now.
 The rules apparently say you can only really use one for your flight.
-However, there is no internal system that tracks where you actually been before so ‘lounge hopping’ isn’t a problem.
+However, there is no internal system that tracks where you actually been before, so ‘lounge hopping’ isn’t a problem.

 There is no real reason to lounge hop unless you are a travel writer!
 Most feature an uninspiring menu of food options that won’t raise your appetite in any way.
 The same goes for the uninspiring drinks menu.
 The only difference is the occupancy and if you like modern interior design (only a few have it).
 Generally, these lounges have minimal natural light and no views.

-When I arrived at the gate boarding hadn’t started and huge lines thronged all over that old part of the terminal.
+When I arrived at the gate, boarding hadn’t started, and huge lines thronged all over that old part of the terminal.
 The boarding announcement was so loud it overcame my headphones easily.
 I found it a very unpleasant place to wait.